Finches were one of the many birds Darwin studied in the Galapagos Islands before publishing his monumental work on natural selection.

 Recently, a third group of fledging mangrove finches was released on Isabela island.
 All birds are fitted with miniature tracking devices.
 Some returned to the aviary, but several finches released in past years have been seen in the wild.
 This showed finches raised in captivity are able to survive long-term.

-The biggest threat to mangrove finches is a parasitic fly larvae which has caused high mortality rates among offspring.
-During four months of caring for the chicks, the project team developed techniques to develop their skills necessary for survival in the wild.
-After the chicks could feed themselves, they were transferred to pre-release aviaries in the mangrove forest of Playa Tortuga Negra.
+The biggest threat to mangrove finches is a parasitic fly-larvae which has caused high mortality rates among offspring.
+During four months of caring for the chicks, the project team developed techniques to develop the skills necessary for survival in the wild.
+After the chicks could feed themselves, they were transferred to pre-release aviaries in the mangrove forests of Playa Tortuga Negra.
 To prepare the birds for release, their cages were adapted to resemble the wild.
 When the chicks were able to feed themselves for 4-6 weeks, the technicians opened the aviary so the finches could leave of their own accord.

-Research done by Peter Grant of Princeton University showed that Darwin’s finches are descendants of a single lineage of birds that came to the islands from the American continent and, over time, evolved to fill the various ecological niches present in the archipelago.
+The research done by Peter Grant of Princeton University showed that Darwin’s finches are descendants of a single lineage of birds that came to the islands from the American continent and, over time, evolved to fill the various ecological niches present in the archipelago.
 That research also found changes in the beak sizes of finches over just three decades.
-This change is partly due to weather — the level of rainfall is important for finches that feed on seeds.
+This change is partly due to whether — the level of rainfall is important for finches that feed on seeds.
 After the dry season, the finches that survived drought had slightly wider beaks.
-Galápagos National Park says there are 14 species of finches on the islands (see our Infographics page).
+Galápagos National Park says there are 14 species of finches on the islands

 For bird spotting tours as part of a cruise, or island-hopping, or a single hotel stay, see our Happy Gringo Galapagos options and consult with our travel advisors for prices and availability 🙂